Creative Commons License 2024 Volume 11 Issue 3

 Records of entomofauna associated with oak forests (Quercus humboldtii Bonpl.
 1809) are scarce [1, 2].
 However, scale insects (Hemiptera: Coccoidea) have been reported in these ecosystems.
 These insects typically feed on angiosperms (flowering plants) by attaching themselves to various parts of the host plant (leaves, branches, roots, and twigs) and extracting nutrients from the phloem or directly from parenchymal cells [3].
 The interactions between these insects and their hosts are among the most fundamental biological associations and are crucial for understanding the evolution of biodiversity, as there is often a high degree of specialization between the plants and the insects [4].

 Various species of scale insects are considered important pests in agriculture; however, this group also includes beneficial species [5].
 For example, the genus Stigmacoccus Hempe, 1900, which is primarily distributed in the Neotropics, with significant concentrations in Panama, Colombia, Venezuela, and Brazil, is mainly hosted by trees of the genera Inga Mill.
 1754, Cassia L. 1753, Quercus L. 1753, Schizolobium Vogel 1837, Bursera Jacq. ex L. 1762, and Psidium L. 1753 [6].
-The energy acquisition process of these scale insects involves piercing the tree and sucking sap to utilize amino acid compounds for protein synthesis, while excreting sugary compounds through an anal filament [7].
+The energy acquisition process of these scale insects involves piercing the tree and sucking sap to utilize amino acid compounds for protein synthesis while excreting sugary compounds through an anal filament [7].
 This excess of water and sugars, such as raffinose and melezitose, is commonly known as honeydew [3-8].
 Honeydew provides a significant source of sugars for birds and especially for other insects like bees (Apidae), which collect it, transport it to the hive, and process it into honeydew honey [9, 10].

 This substance has been exploited globally.
 For example, in Greece, more than 65% of honey produced by the margarodid Marchalina hellenica (Gennadius, 1883) comes from the Aleppo pine, Pinus halepensis Mill.
 1768 [11].
 Another successful case is from mountainous areas in California and Oregon, USA, where "white cedar honey" production has been recorded.
 Additionally, in New Zealand, the presence of margarodids Ultracoelostoma assimile (Maskell, 1890) and Ultracoelostoma brittini (Morales, 1991) associated with Nothofagus sp.
-Blume, 1851 (Fagaceae) forests has facilitated the establishment of beekeeping practices [12].
+Blume, 1851 (Fagaceae) forests have facilitated the establishment of beekeeping practices [12].
 As cited, there is a growing body of literature documenting the importance of utilizing this natural resource worldwide.

 The genus Stigmacoccus (Hemiptera: Stigmacoccidae) has been investigated due to its interactions with forest species and its proven ability to produce honeydew.
 In Brazil, Bogo et al. [13] detailed the relationship between S. asper and Schizolobium excelsum Vogel 1837.
 Similarly, Wolff et al. [14] studied scale insects associated with honeydew production in Rio Grande do Sul, Brazil, providing information on the distribution and host vegetation of Stigmacoccus paranaenses Foldi, 2006.
 In Colombia, Chamorro et al. [15] studied honeydew production in oak forests, revealing that documentation on the genus Stigmacoccus has been limited.
 Much of the research has focused on economically important scale insects, with relatively little attention to those associated with wild plants [5].